AnesHamdani08/AUDX/README.md

 This project is inspired from the well-known music player MusicBee which is written in VB.net.
 I'm currently in the way of adding new features to MuPlay.New members are welcome to add features or help clean the code.
 Thank you for stepping by.
 # Features(Arranged by number of appearance)
+ - Clean and Modern UI Based on HandyControls
  - Support for: MP3, M4A, MP2, MP1, OGG, WAV, FLAC, ALAC, Webm, WMA, AIFF, custom generated, and more via OS codecs and add-ons<br>
  - Load from: Local, Youtube, Soundcloud, URL
  - Library Scanning